+Tag Applies To

+a One metion with stone stone and a store of

-Tag Applies To attribute nam Operation with stereotype property get or e property set Corresponds To: The name of the variable behind this property. final Operations in PHP 5 Corresponds To: The 'final' keyword.
+attribute_nam Operation with stereotype property get or

+e property set Corresponds To: The name of the variable behind this property. final Operations in PHP 5 Corresponds To: The 'final' keyword.